arcus/education_modules/omics_orientation/omics_orientation.md

 ## Omics topics

 There are many "omics" topics that correspond to various biological domains.
-The following sections will discuss some of the most popular topics: genomics, transcriptomics, and metabolomics.
+The following sections will discuss some of the most popular topics: genomics, transcriptomics, and proteomics.

 ### Genomics